voxoz/otp.mk/README.md

     reltool

 Also we need to fetch dependencies.
-We can do it manually by parsing rebar.config and performing git clone or running rebar or mix.
+We can do it manually by parsing rebar.config and performing git clone or running rebar/mix.
 We use both rebar and mix for fetching deps in mixed Elixir/Erlang projects.

 Releasing
 ---------

-We support all ways of releasing, but for keeping simple we have chosen relx by Eric Merritt.
+We support all ways of releasing, but for keeping simple we have chosen high-level tool relx by Eric Merritt.
 In case you are using raw "rebar -f generate" or "relx" releasing in development mode you should substitute all ebin folder with symlinks to appropriate ebin in apps/deps folder to make Rusty's sync or Synrc active work. relx.config is generating based on APPS RELEASE NODE COOKIE information.